alinesresende/soccer-stats-hub/README.md

   ```

-### 2.1 - Develop the `/login` endpoint on the backend so that it allows access with valid data on the frontend
+### 2.1 - Created `/login` endpoint on the backend so that it allows access with valid data on the frontend

   - The route must be of type `POST`;

-  - The evaluator will check if it is possible to login with correct data and that, after access, it will be redirected to the game screen.
+  - It is possible to login with correct data and that, after access, it will be redirected to the game screen.

   - The `/login` endpoint on the backend must not allow access without informing an email on the frontend